chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 - It prepares you for further study in many other fields (not only in mathematics and its direct applications).

-- It makes you smarter (...
-I hope).

 This is the third course in the calculus sequence.
 We will extend calculus to functions with more than one variables.